seahindeniz/BrainlyTools_Extension/README.md

 # <p align="center">Brainly Tools for Brainly markets</p>

-<strong>A toolbox for exclusive users of Brainly.
-It enhances the Brainly and
- it helps them to do fast and quick actions and much more..</strong>
+**A toolbox for exclusive users of Brainly.
+It enhances the Brainly and it helps them to do fast and quick actions and much more..**

 ---